benmvp/slides/2016/thunderplains/react-esnext.md

   - The various higher-order functional programming array methods that were introduced with ECMAScript 5 (like `map`, `forEach`, `reduce`, etc.) work well with arrow functions.
   - Arrow functions can also be used as callback functions for event handlers (like `click`, `keydown`, etc)
 - This also shows the different formats of arrow functions
-  - Perentheses can be omitted if there is one parameter
+  - Parentheses can be omitted if there is one parameter
   - Curly braces can be omitted if there's just a single `return` line
+- The last example is a stateless function using arrow functions with header destructuring

 =====